Dee Dee Warwick: Atco recordings

 Warwick continued to record for Mercury through the late 1960s.
 Although her occasional success in the R&B field—notably the 1969 Ed Townsend production of Foolish Fool—was enough for the label to wish to re-sign her in 1970, she signed with Atco at the invitation of Atlantic Records president Jerry Wexler himself, Wexler having admired Warwick's early session work.

 Warwick made her first recordings for Atco in February 1970, cutting four tunes with Townsend.
 In an early indication of the disarray that Warwick's career experienced at Atlantic, these tracks were shelved and she was sent to Criteria Studios in Miami in April to work with producer Dave Crawford and fast-emerging studio band, The Dixie Flyers.
 The resultant Turning Around album yielded a Top Ten R&B hit with "She Didn't Know", but Warwick never had another album release or single in the R&B Top 20.

 In October, she cut 10 tracks at Muscle Shoals, again with Crawford producing (along with Brad Shapiro).
 Only three singles were released with one, a remake of "Suspicious Minds", becoming Warwick's penultimate R&B hit in 1971.
 That summer, Crawford and Shapiro produced an eight-track session for Warwick at Pac-Three studios in Detroit.
 One track, "Everybody's Got to Believe in Something", was issued as a single - Warwick's last release on Atco despite two final sessions for the label in early 1972.
-Reflecting on her unrewarding Atco tenure, Warwick opined: "The problem was simply, that the company had a lot of other big female acts - like Aretha [Franklin] and Roberta [Flack] - and you get into a situation, where you don't get the right kind of material or production or promotion..."
+Reflecting on her unrewarding Atco tenure, Warwick opined: "The problem was simply, that the company had a lot of other big female acts - like Aretha Franklin and Roberta Flack - and you get into a situation, where you don't get the right kind of material or production or promotion..."

 Later career

 Warwick returned to Mercury Records in 1973, but the following year she moved to Private Stock, where the 1975 single "Get Out of My Life" became her final charting song (number 73, R&B).
 That same year, she recorded for RCA Victor as DeDe Schwartz.
 After several years away from the recording studio, Warwick made her last recordings in the mid-1980s, releasing two albums: Dee Dee (Heritage Records, 1983), and Call Me (Sutra Records, 1984).
 In 1994, After living in Los Angeles for a number of years, she became a resident of Georgia.

-Dee Dee Warwick received a Pioneer Award from the Rhythm and Blues Foundation in 1999.
 Recordings from both her Mercury and Atco years are available on CD.
 In late 2006, she returned to success singing background for her sister Dionne in concert, and was also part of the "Family First" song in the Tyler Perry film Daddy's Little Girls and its soundtrack album.

 In January 2008, Dee Dee was featured in the title song of Dionne's gospel album Why We Sing.
 In February 2008, she sang background vocals for Dionne's one-woman show My Music and Me in Europe.